dilipsundarraj1/TeachApacheKafka/Kafka_Commands.md

 Step 4:

-Signing the Certificate:
-Sign all certificates in the keystore with the CA we generated.
+**Sign all certificates in the keystore with the CA we generated.**

 Export the certificate in to the keystore.